chinenyejuliet/Roster/README.md

 - So now we are going to use 'SELECT User.name,Course.title, Member.role FROM User JOIN Member JOIN Course
     ON User.id = Member.user_id AND Member.course_id = Course.id
     ORDER BY User.name DESC, Course.title DESC, Member.role DESC LIMIT 10;' to join all those together into one big long row.
 We use the ON clause and the Member.user_id is equal to the user's id and the members and the courses, the membership course id is equal to the course's id.
 Member.course_id equals the course's id.
 We're going to order by the course title then the member role.
-The way these.
-And then member role descending and then the user name
+The 'LIMIT' clause limits the result of the 'SELECT' statement to 10 users only.

 ### Results
 ![result](https://github.com/chinenyejuliet/Roster/assets/142748509/c6f19a0a-3742-4118-a257-99e2876c6516)